Upcycling Kitchens use overlooked food to feed people, not landfills

 Turning rescued ingredients into delicious meals

-Our Upcycling Kitchens, located in the Jefferson Avenue Presbyterian Church and Salvation Army Harbor Light, transform edible food that would otherwise have gone to waste into nutritious meals for eaters and partners.
+Our Upcycling Kitchen located at Salvation Army Harbor Light, transform edible food that would otherwise have gone to waste into nutritious meals for eaters and partners.

-With a “hospitality, not charity” mindset, the chefs transform food that has nowhere to go into meals that are fit for a king or queen.
-Since our first kitchen opened in January 2021, the chefs have made 250,000 meals which have kept roughly 300,000 pounds of food out of landfills.
+A “hospitality, not charity” mindset, the chefs transform food that has nowhere to go into meals that are fit for a king or queen.
+Since our first kitchen opened in January 2021, the chefs have made 450,000 meals which have kept roughly 500,000 pounds of food out of landfills.

 Meet our Chefs